Fiberglass Enclosures compared to Polycarbonate

 In some cases, Fibox clients have begun upgrading the internal components of their designs with a subsequent generation on-site while continuing to use their original enclosing investment.
 Recycling the enclosure saves time and money with a longer lasting Fibox enclosure.

-A stock enclosure dose not remain stock for long, at some point, an engineer or technician will alter the box with holes, cutouts, and recesses.
+A stock enclosure dose does not remain stock for long, at some point, an engineer or technician will alter the box with holes, cutouts, and recesses.
 These changes are necessary to make the enclosures functional.
 Fiberglass and polycarbonate respond differently to such modifications.

 Moreover, the cutting process produces a dust containing glass particles.
 This dust can irritate the eyes and any exposed skin.
 Inhaling the dust can impact respiratory function.
 Handling fiberglass modifications require the user to “suit up” to ensure safety.

 Fiberglass outweighs polycarbonate by varying amounts.
 Fiberglass enclosures have thicker walls than a polycarbonate enclosure.
-For example, a 16x14x8 polycarbonate enclosure weighs 7.3 pounds.
-Compare that to a smaller sized, 16x14x6 fiberglass enclosure which weighs 8.9 pounds.
+For example, a 16x14x8 inch polycarbonate enclosure weighs 7.3 pounds.
+Compare that to a smaller sized, 16x14x6 inch fiberglass enclosure which weighs 8.9 pounds.

 The costs associated with greater weight can go well beyond the initial shipping costs from the supplier’s warehouse until the unit arrives at its final destination.
-Shipping costs can quickly increase the overall product cost – not to mention the additional strain on human resources when carrying heavier enclosures.
+Shipping costs can quickly increase the overall product cost – not to mention the additional strain on human resources when carrying and installing heavier enclosures.

 These costs are magnified when working with larger sized boxes.
 Using a polycarbonate enclosure will save money on shipping and human resources right off the bat.